evmcodi/UserCentricDesignMilestoneProject1/README.md

 StudyTips is hosted on Github pages.

 There was an issue with the relative links of the fonts and the favicon files when the site was uploaded to Github, which resulted in a 404 http error being shown in Firefox Developer Tools for each of these files.

 In order to fix this deployment issue a change in the linking was added with the addition of "../../" before the assets folder link.

 ### Cloning and editing

-This site can be cloned with ```git clone``` and the files can be edited directly and viewed in a browser.
+This site can be cloned with ```git clone https://github.com/evmcodi/UserCentricDesignMilestoneProject1.git```, or by clicking the 'Download as .zip' button at the top of this repo and the files can be edited directly and viewed in a browser.

 ## Credits

 ### Content

-All content in the pages of this site were written by me.
+All written content in the pages of this site were written by me.

 ### Media